Audiovisual EEG performances

-Inhibitionism refers back to the early seminal EEG-based performances, in particular those of Alvin Lucier and David Roosenboom.
-It requires a highly trained EEG performer, that is able to intentionally maintain a state between excitation and inhibition of control, modulating the sounds generated by the synthesizer and synthesizer artist, together creating a unique and highly improvised sonic performance, that while sonically imposing, revolves around physical stillness and inner concentration.
+EEG-based musical performances have been around since the 1960s, starting with pioneers such as Alvin Lucier and David Roosenboom.
+It requires a highly trained EEG performer who is able to intentionally maintain a state between excitation and inhibition of control, modulating the sounds generated by the synthesizer.
+Together with a synthesizer artist adapt in responding to the signals created by the brain, a unique and highly improvised sonic performance can be created, revolving around physical stillness, inner concentration, trance and mental freedom.

-Both the EEG-performer and the Operator-Musician are seated on a stage, in front of the audience.
-The EEG-performer is seated next to the Operator-Musician, facing the audience.
-Loudspeakers are placed in behind and/or at the side of the performers.
-The EEG-performer has a sound monitor, to improve the quality of neuro-feedback during the performance.
+Both the EEG-performer and the musician are seated on a stage, in front of the audience.
+Loudspeakers are placed at the sides of the performers.
+The EEG-performer has a sound monitor to improve the quality of neuro-feedback during the performance.
+Sometimes visual aids are used.
 The EEG, it’s power spectrum and resultant control signals are projected behind the performers, allowing the audience to identify the relationship between the brain signals and the movements of the sonic composition.